sentoz/loggie-docs-en/docs/reference/pipelines/source/file.md

 ## ack

 Configuration related to the confirmation of the source.
-If you need to make sure `at least once`, you need to turn on the ack mechanism, but there will be a certain performance loss
+If you need to make sure `at least once`, you need to turn on the ack mechanism, but there will be a certain performance loss.

 !!! caution
     This configuration can only be configured in defaults